-The Bank has never failed to comply in the past five years, in any material respect, with any prior undertaking to provide continuing disclosure in accordance with the Rule.
+The Bank is not aware of any failure to comply in any material respect with any prior undertaking to provide continuing disclosure in accordance with the Rule in the previous five years.

 TAX EXEMPTION

 In the opinion of Edwards Wildman Palmer LLP, Bond Counsel to the Bank ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
 Bond Counsel is of the further opinion that interest on the Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, however, such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
 Bond Counsel expresses no opinion regarding any other federal tax consequences arising with respect to the ownership or disposition of, or the accrual or receipt of interest on, the Bonds.